ainsleyCrawford/Mathematics/README.md

     if (Int32.TryParse(Console.ReadLine(), out d))
       {...}
     else {Console.WriteLine("Invalid input");}
-The above structure is used as a filter for each function.
+The code-block above presents the general structure used to filter user input for each function.
 ## The Fibonacci Sequence
 ### Description
 The Fibonacci sequence, one of the most well-known mathematical formulae, is formed by, beginning with the numbers 0 and 1, continually adding the sum of the two preceding numbers to the sequence.
 This gives the following: